xxxlaf/EAD-Cincy-Gas/README.md

 # Functional Requirements

+## Introduction
+Cincy Gas currently receives all propane orders via telephone.
+The upkeep of having to listen to voicemails and call back is time consuming.
+Orders are written by hand and stored in boxes, this is also time consuming.
+This application will begin to address the upkeep and maintenance by digitizing orders and deliveries.

+Users should be able to make orders without having to call in.
+Users should be able to see their order's delivery status.
+Users should be able to be notified of an order's status change.
+The owner should be able to see what orders have been placed.
+The owner should be able to update order statuses.

 ## Requirements
 1. As a user, I want to place an order for propane tanks online, so that I can receive propane at my specified address without calling.